ITIL for MSPs Explained

 - Application management.
 Includes design, testing, and maintenance of the client's applications.

 - Security management.
-Covers all security-related issues, including realization of security audit and creation of system hardening checklist.
+Covers all security-related issues, including realization of IT security audit and creation of system hardening checklist.

 - Planning to implement service management.
 Defines the actions needed to implement the ITIL processes within the MSP.